 shareholders meeting agenda. shareholders meeting agenda.
-6 New Article The Company is advised to follow the In accordance Corporate Governance Best Practice of "Sustainable Principles for TWSE/GTSM Listed Development Companies, the Ethical Corporate Best Practice Management Best Practice Principles Principles for for TWSE/GTSM Listed Companies, TWSE/TPEx and the Code of Ethical Conduct for Listed TWSE/GTSM Listed Companies to Companies", establish effective corporate this provision is governance frameworks and relevant added to ethical standards so as to enhance enhance corporate governance. corporate governance.
+6 New Article In accordance Corporate Governance Best Practice of "Sustainable Principles for TWSE/GTSM Listed Development Companies, the Ethical Corporate Best Practice Management Best Practice Principles Principles for for TWSE/GTSM Listed Companies, TWSE/TPEx and the Code of Ethical Conduct for Listed TWSE/GTSM Listed Companies to Companies", establish effective corporate this provision is governance frameworks and relevant added to ethical standards so as to enhance enhance corporate governance. corporate governance.
 7 Article 6 Article 7 1.
-In The board of directors of the The directors of the Company shall accordance of Company shall exercise the due care exercise the due care of good "Sustainable of good administrators to urge the administrators to urge the company Development company to perform its corporate to perform its sustainable Best Practice social responsibility initiatives, development initiatives, examine the Principles for examine the results of the results of the implementation TWSE/TPEx implementation thereof from time to thereof from time to time and Listed time and continually make continually make adjustments so as Companies", adjustments so as to ensure the to ensure the thorough this provision is thorough implementation of its implementation of its sustainable revised and corporate social responsibility development policies. rephrased. policies.
+In The directors of the Company shall accordance of Company shall exercise the due care exercise the due care of good "Sustainable of good administrators to urge the administrators to urge the company Development company to perform its corporate Best Practice social responsibility initiatives, examine the results of the development initiatives, examine the results of the implementation Principles for results of the implementation thereof from time to time and TWSE/TPEx Listed implementation thereof from time to time and continually make continually make adjustments so as Companies", , to ensure the thorough this provision is implementation of its sustainable revised and corporate social responsibility development policies. rephrased. policies. development policies.
 2. Reorder.
-The board of directors shall include The board of directors of the the following matters while Company is advised to give full performing of its corporate social consideration to the interests of responsibility initiatives: stakeholders, including the following matters, in the company's promotion of its sustainable development initiatives: 1.
+The board of directors shall include The board of directors of the Z. Reorder. the following matters while Company is advised to give full consideration to the interests of responsibility initiatives: stakeholders, including the following matters, in the company's promotion of its sustainable development initiatives: 1.
 Identifying the Company's 1.
 Identifying the Company's corporate social responsibility sustainable development mission or vision, and declaring mission or vision, and declaring its corporate social responsibility its sustainable development policy, systems or relevant policy, systems or relevant management guidelines; management guidelines; 2.
-Making corporate social 2.
 Making sustainable responsibility the guiding development the guiding principle of the Company's principle of the Company's operations and development, operations and development, and ratifying concrete and ratifying concrete promotional plans for corporate promotional plans for social responsibility initiatives; sustainable development and initiatives; and 3.
-Enhancing the timeliness and 3.
-Enhancing the timeliness and accuracy of the disclosure of accuracy of the disclosure of corporate social responsibility sustainable development information. information.
+Enhancing the timeliness and accuracy of the disclosure of 3.
+Enhancing the timeliness and accuracy of the disclosure of corporate social responsibility sustainable development information. information. ווווטוווומנוטוו.
+IIIIOIIIIauoii.

-executive-level positions with responsibility for economic, environmental, and social issues resulting from the business operations of The board of directors shall appoint executive-level positions with responsibility for economic, environmental, and social issues resulting from the business operations of the Company, and to report the status of the handling to the board of directors.
-The handling procedures and the responsible person for each relevant issue shall be concrete and clear.8regular basis, organize education and training on the implementation of corporate social responsibility initiatives, including promotion of the matters prescribed in paragraph 2 of the preceding article.training on the promotion of sustainable development initiatives, including promotion of the matters prescribed in paragraph 2 of article 7.
-Same as the remark mentioned in Article 1 and rephrase.
+• executive-level positions with 8 Article 10 Same as the remark mentioned in Article 1 and rephrase.
 Reorder.
-9initiatives, the Company is advised to establish an exclusively (or concurrently) dedicated unit to be in charge of proposing and enforcing the corporate social responsibility policies, systems, or relevant management guidelines, and concrete promotional plans and to report on the same to the board of directors on a periodic basis.
-TWSE/GTSM listed companies are advised to adopt reasonable remuneration policies, to ensure that remuneration arrangements support the strategic aims of the organization, and align with the interests of stakeholders.
-It is advised that the employee performance evaluation system be combined withsustainable development initiatives, the Company is advised to establish a governance structure to promote sustainable development, and is advised to establish an exclusively (or concurrently) dedicated unit to be in charge of proposing and enforcing the sustainable development policies, systems, or relevant management guidelines, and concrete promotional plans and to report on the same to the board of directors on a periodic basis.
-The Company is advised to adopt reasonable remuneration policies, to ensure that remuneration arrangements support the strategic aims of the organization, and align with the interests of stakeholders.
-It is advised that the employeeDevelopment Best Practice Principles for TWSE/TPEx Listed Companies" is="" provision="" revised="" th="" this="" to<=""> Article 7 For the purpose of managing corporate social responsibility initiatives, the Company is advised to establish an exclusively (or Delete Duplicate in Article 9.
+9 corporate social responsibility initiatives, the Company is advised to establish an exclusively (or concurrently) dedicated unit to be in charge of proposing and enforcing the corporate social responsibility policies, systems, or relevant sustainable development initiatives, the Company is advised to establish a governance structure to promote sustainable development, and is advised to establish an exclusively (or concurrently) dedicated unit to be in charge of proposing and enforcing the sustainable development policies, systems, or relevant management guidelines, and concrete promotional plans and to report on the same to the board of directors on a periodic basis.
+The Company is advised to adopt reasonable remuneration policies, to ensure that remuneration In accordance of "Sustainable Development Best Practice Principles for TWSE/TPEx Listed Companies", this provision is revised to specify sustainable development framework establishment and application.
+Article 7 For the purpose of managing corporate social responsibility initiatives, the Company is advised to establish an exclusively (or Delete Duplicate in Article 9.